 Assistant Coach – Newnan Track & Field, 2010-2015

-Anne began as a Community Coach in the fall of 2009 for the cross-country and track team.
-Anne was a swimmer at SUNY Potsdam and Clarkson University, where she earned All-American Honors and was admitted to the SUNY Potsdam Hall of Fame.
-Anne ran cross-country and track during high school.
+Anne has been a Community Coach for the cross-country and track team since 2009.
+Anne was a swimmer at SUNY Potsdam and Clarkson University, where she earned All American Honors and was admitted to the SUNY Potsdam Hall of Fame.
+Anne ran cross-country and track during high school, and continues to stay active, having competed in Ironman Triathlons including the World Championship in Kona, Hawaii.

 Coach Serapion is in his tenth year at Huddleston Elementary and his sixth year coaching field events at Starr’s Mill.
 He is a Fifth Grade Teacher and received his Associates Degree in Science from Georgia Military College, his Bachelors Degree in Early Childhood Education from West Georgia and his Masters in Educational Leadership from Trident University.